jameswklassen/geospatial-weather-data-mining/README.md

 The directory containing the data.
 Required by `Scripts` to function.

+Also contains `.csv` data used in our performance analysis of the improved algorithm in [Data/performance](Data/performance)

 > Note: the data used for our visualization covers an entire year (2019) and was too large to include in the submission.
 It can be found [here](https://umanitoba-my.sharepoint.com/:u:/g/personal/loewent4_myumanitoba_ca/EQG2MReOZBhNu13[…]cFmEMYTzeigQ?email=Carson.Leung%40umanitoba.ca&e=fpylcC).
 We have included a single day of data [Data/EAR5-01-01-2020.nc](Data/EAR5-01-01-2020.nc) for completeness sake.

 ### [Report](Report)